Plugins

 How Does Caching Speed Up My Site?

 But all of that comfort comes at a charge.
 Your internet website has more significant work to do while a person visits your site, making it slower.
-Scripts want to be run, your database accessed, your theme displayed, your plugins run.
+Scripts want to be run, your database accessed, your theme displayed, and your plugins run.

 We are caching changes all that.